apollographql/apollo-client/docs/source/api/link/persisted-queries.md

 Unlike REST APIs that use a fixed URL to load data, GraphQL provides a rich query language that can be used to express the shape of application data requirements.
 This is a marvelous advancement in technology, but it comes at a cost: GraphQL query strings are often much longer than REST URLS—in some cases by many kilobytes.

 In practice we've seen GraphQL query sizes ranging well above 10 KB *just for the query text*.
 This is significant overhead when compared with a simple URL of 50-100 characters.
 When paired with the fact that the uplink speed from the client is typically the most bandwidth-constrained part of the chain, large queries can become bottlenecks for client performance.

-Additionally, large queries can be potentially malicious requests, which may necessitate securing your graph against them.
+Malicious actors can exploit GraphQL APIs by sending large and complex requests that overwhelm servers and disrupt services.
+These attackers can abuse GraphQL's query flexibility to create deeply nested, resource-intensive queries that lead to excessive data fetching.

 ## Solutions